wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_vm_installer.md

 Double-click to open the installation wizard, which will guide you through the installation.
 When you finish, all the runtimes of WSO2 Enterprise Integrator will be installed and ready for use.

-## Starting the MI server
+## Running the MI server

-If you installed the Micro Integrator using the installer, use the following instructions.
+If you installed the Micro Integrator using the installer, use the following instructions to start and stop the MI server.

 -  On **MacOS/Linux/CentOS**

-      Open a terminal and execute the command given below.
+      Open a terminal and execute one of the commands given below.

+      To <b>start</b> the Micro Integrator as a <b>standalone application</b>:

       ```bash
       sudo wso2mi
       ```

+      To <b>start</b> the Micro Integrator as a <b>background service</b>:

+      ```bash
+      sudo wso2mi-service start
+      ```

+      !!!
+Tip
           If you have **installed the product using the installer** and you want to manually run the product startup script from the `MI_HOME/bin` directory, you need to use the following command:

             ```bash
             sudo sh launcher_micro-integrator.sh
             ```

-      To Start Micro Integrator as a service execute the command given below.

-      ```bash
-      sudo wso2mi-service start
-      ```

             This script automatically assigns the JAVA HOME of your VM to the root user of your Micro Integrator instance.

+      To <b>stop</b> the Micro Integrator, press <i>Ctrl+C</i> in the command window.

 -  On **Windows**

-      Go to **Start Menu -> Programs -> WSO2 -> Enterprise Integrator**.
+      Go to **Start Menu -> Programs -> WSO2 -> Enterprise Integrator -> Micro Integrator**.
 This will open a terminal and start the relevant profile.

-## Starting the MI dashboard
+## Running the MI dashboard

 If you installed the Micro Integrator using the installer, use the following instructions.

 -  On **MacOS/Linux/CentOS**

-      Open a terminal and execute the command given below.
+      Open a terminal and execute one of the commands given below.

+      To <b>start</b> the dashboard as a <b>standalone application</b>:

       ```bash
       sudo wso2mi-dashboard
       ```

-      To Start Micro Integrator dashboard as a service execute the command given below.
+      To start dashboard as a <b>background service</b>:

       ```bash
       sudo wso2mi-dashboard-service start
       ```

-      This script automatically assigns the JAVA HOME of your VM to the root user of your MI dashboard instance.

-## Stopping the MI server

-To stop the Micro Integrator runtime, press Ctrl+C in the command window.
+-  On **Windows**

+      Go to **Start Menu -> Programs -> WSO2 -> Enterprise Integrator -> Dashboard**.
+This will open a terminal and start the dashboard.

 ## Accessing the MI_HOME directory